-Tubby looked into Study No. 3, the quarters of the Colonial Co.
-Conroy and Van Ryn and Pons, among them, certainly could have raised fifteenand-six.
+Tubby looked into Study No. 3, the gains.
+Tubby found him in his study, quarters of the Colonial Co.
+Conroy and Leggett grinned at the sight of him. and Van Ryn and Pons, among them, "I want to make a bargain with you, certainly could have raised fifteen-andsix.
 The three juniors were there, but even before Tubby could open his mouth there was a loud laugh in Study No. 3.